-The initial premium payment must be submitted to the LGHIB within 45 days from the date of election.
+The initial premium payment is due 45 days after the date you make your election for coverage.
 All subsequent premiums are due on the first day of the month of coverage.
 There is a 30-day grace period.

-When Does COBRA Coverage End?
+When Does my COBRA Coverage End?